Aldair: International career

 Aldair was part of the Brazilian squad that took part at the 1990 FIFA World Cup.
 In 1994, he reached the pinnacle of his career when he played for the Brazilian squad that won the 1994 FIFA World Cup.
 Originally not included in the squad announced on 10 May 1994, he was called up as replacement when Carlos Mozer had to withdraw due to illness.
 He also played for Brazil in the 1998 World Cup, as Brazil went on to reach the final once again, only to be defeated by France.
 He took part in three Copa América's with Brazil, winning the title in 1989 and 1997, whilst earning a runners-up medal in 1995.
 Aldair won a bronze medal at the 1996 Summer Olympics, and was part of the Brazilian team that won the 1997 FIFA Confederations Cup.
 In addition to these tournaments, Aldair also took part in two friendly tournaments with Brazil, winning the 1995 Umbro Cup, and finishing in second place in the 1997 Tournoi de France.
 In total, he appeared 81 times for Brazil between 1989 and 2000, scoring three goals.

-Style of play

-An elegant and tactically versatile defender, Aldair was capable of playing both as a sweeper and centre back, due to his vision, technical ability and passing range.
-His confidence on the ball and, in particular, his adeptness at long balls enabled him to advance into midfield and create chances for teammates.
-Although he was not particularly quick, he was a strong defender who excelled in the air.
-He also excelled at anticipating opponents with well-timed challenges due to his ability to read the game.
-In addition to his defensive and technical skills, Aldair was also known for his leadership and sportsmanship throughout his career.